 My husband is from Miami.
 The struggle of getting someone who was born in a highly popular tourist destination to take you to do touristy things is absolutely real.
 This past weekend we travelled to Miami for his family reunion.
 Our free time offered up the opportunity to do touristy things, and we absolutely made the most of the limited amount of time we had.
 We were able to see a few very neat places in Miami that I am looking forward to going back and exploring when we make it back, and have more time.
+One of the things I’m thinking about doing is checking out the fascinating famous people from Miami, Florida.
+This is just one of the things you to consider if you want to maximize what you get out of your trip.

 If you are headed to South Florida here are a few family friendly things to do.